echung32/echung32.github.io/projects/url-shortener.md

   - Google Analytics
   - TailwindCSS
   - GitHub
-summary: "A proof-of-concept website developed for Hawaii's Office of Enterprise Technology Services to create a secure way for state workers to share and distribute short URLs."
+summary: "A proof-of-concept website developed for Hawaii's Office of Enterprise Technology Services to create a secure way for state workers to share and distribute short URLs.
+Won the 1st place award for coded solutions."
 ---

 <img width="100%" class="py-4" src="../img/url-shortener/HACC-with-Flag.png">

 ets-url-shortener is a web application that was co-developed with [Vincent Chan](https://eve-liya.github.io/) for the Hawaii Annual Code Challenge in 2022.
-This proof-of-concept website was developed for Hawaii's Office of Enterprise Technology Services to create a secure way for state workers to share and distribute short URLs.
+This proof-of-concept website was developed for Hawaii's Office of Enterprise Technology Services to create a secure way for state workers to share and distribute short URLs without relying on third-party link shorteners, which can be prone to malware.
+This includes passwordless logins through Single-Sign On, customizable short URLs, authentication-gated short URLs, redirection timer for URL screening, powerful analytics through Google Analytics, and more.

+Vincent and I both shared a part in the prototyping and development of the website, along with deciding the tech stack that we would use to build the website.
+As we were both beginners, we opted to chose popular frameworks like React and Firebase, which has a large community surrounding it.
+We learned how to prototype and design a website in Figma, develop a website using React and using open-source packages to help create components, and finally using Firebase to host, authenticate, and store data for the website.

 Out of the fourty-four teams that participated in the challenge, **our team brought first place for the "Coded Solutions" category.**

+## Future Improvements
+A variety of improvements can be made to improve the user experience of users.
+This is a short list of ideas that could be implemented in the future.

+- Adding an intuitive admin panel to manage everyone's links without having to go through it manually through the database.
+- Making the website feel more responsive with animations.
+This would not affect the functionality of the website, but would improve the user experience greatly.
+- Add a button to allow users to see analytics for their URLs.
+Currently, analytics can only be seen by admins.

 ## More information